maciejsmolinski/purescript-playground/README.md

 ## Develop & Run

-Use `make watchbuild` to compile and execute code on every file change.
+* Use `make watch` to compile and execute code on every file change.
-Use `make build` to build JS file to be executed on `index.html` page Run `open index.html` to see the output file in action
+* Use `make build` to build JS file to be executed on `index.html` page once.
+* Run `open index.html` to see the output file in action

 ## Sample output: